Florida 101: The Rights of Canadians Injured in Florida

 Each year, Florida welcomes over 3 million Canadians, most of whom are looking to escape the harsh winter weather and enjoy the year-round warmth of the Sunshine State.[i]
-That is about 8% of the total population in Canada, and over 20% of Ontario’s total population.
-Further, many of these travelers are either frequent visitors or have residences in Florida.
+That is about 8% of the total population in Canada and over 20% of Ontario’s total population.
+Further, many of these travellers are either frequent visitors or have residences in Florida.

 Whether you’re a permanent resident, first-time visitor, or anything in between, it’s important to understand your legal rights as an Ontarian in Florida, and the options available to you in case you get injured on foreign soil.

 In this blog, we do not address the steps following a motor vehicle accident which are very different and will be covered in separate series of blogs.

 Before reading further, click here to get a general sense of the life cycle of a personal injury case.